Lone Working: Advice For Employers and Employees

 - Only take what you need to an appointment — don’t overburden yourself with unnecessary equipment

-- If you have a lone worker device, make sure you use it!
+- If you have a lone worker safety device, make sure you use it!